Understanding Energy Distribution in Horns System

-When it comes to compression driver horns, the energy distribution across frequencies is a crucial factor as a horn is an energy distribution device.
+When it comes to horns, the energy distribution across frequencies is a crucial factor as a horn is an energy distribution device.

 This article explores how the driver itself and the horn interact to shape this energy distribution.